Improwised/kb.repairrabbit.github.io/content/accessories/how-to-add-additional-accessories.md

 +++

-Go to "customer"
+"customer"
 ![How to add an additional accessories?](/images/accessories/go_to_customers.png)

-click "New"
+"New"
 ![How to add an additional accessories?](/images/accessories/clcik_new.png)

-click “add new customer"
+“add new customer"
 ![How to add an additional accessories?](/images/accessories/add_new_customer.png)

 select "New invoice"